 The following table specifies the sensitivity to an increase or decrease of 1.5% in the relevant exchange rate.
 This metric represents the estimate of management regarding reasonably possible changes to the exchange rate.
 The sensitivity analysis includes current balances of monetary items denominated in foreign currency, and adjusts the translation thereof at the end of the period to a change of 1.5% in foreign currency rates.

-Impact of the USD Impact of the EUR
+Impact of the USD

-As of December 31 As of December 31
+As of December 31

-2021 2021
+2022

-NIS in thousands NIS in thousands
+NIS in thousands

-Profit or loss 1,087
+417